 Once the employer is aware the leave is being taken for an FMLA-qualifying reason, the employer must promptly (within five business days, absent extenuating circumstances) notify the employee the leave will be designated as FMLA leave.
 The employer's notification to the employee of the FMLA designation may be oral, but must be confirmed in writing no later than the next regular paydate.
 The required Notice of Eligibility, Rights and Responsibilities and Designation Notice is to be used to confirm the FMLA leave and to explain the specific expectations and obligations of the employee and any consequence of failure to meet these obligations.
 This form is required for the use of FMLA for the employee themselves, covered family member, qualifying exigency and military caregiver leave.
 If the FMLA leave being requested is for the purpose of adoption or providing foster care, the employee must provide documentation from the granting agency.

 An employee's request for leave to care for her/his seriously-ill spouse, son, daughter, or parent, or for the employee's own serious health condition, must be supported by medical certification issued by the health care provider.
 FMLA leave for a qualified exigency leave or military caregiver leave also must be supported by certification.
 For information regarding the appropriate form to use for these types of leave, visit the FMLA forms page .

-Human Resources Benefits are expected to promptly answer questions from employees concerning their FMLA rights and responsibilities under the FMLA.
+MSU Human Resources is expected to promptly answer questions from employees concerning their FMLA rights and responsibilities under the FMLA.